Stocks in the news (advanc, icn, inet, thai, true) 05.02.26

 Comment: Arise is a full on leveraged buy-out of Telenor’s stake – that’s it.

-True Corporation Public Company Limited is a major integrated telecommunications and digital services provider in Thailand, offering mobile, broadband, pay TV, and convergent solutions to consumers and enterprises following the merger of True and dtac.
+True Corporation Public Company Limited is a major Thai telecommunications and digital services group providing mobile, broadband, pay TV, and convergent bundled services nationwide, along with enterprise solutions and related digital platforms.

 If this has helped you, please consider donating and buy me a Somtum Waffle 🙏🧇